-The mechanical components in this system will consist of a funnel, a conveyor belt, 3 meshes, and a rolling press system.

-To disperse the SLMP, there are a few choices of funnels that will be test to determine the optimum choice.
-All designs will have a similar entrance area of 300 cm by 300 cm square and similar storage volume (300x300x350 cm3).
+The mechanical components in majority of the system designs will consist of a funnel, a conveyor belt, 3 meshes, and a rolling press system.
+To disperse the SLMP, there are a few choices of funnels that will be tested to determine the optimum choice.
+All designs will have a similar entrance area of 300 cm by 300 cm square and similar storage volume (300x300x350 cm).
 The difference is the exit shape, which will either be an oval shape that is 2 cm. wide by 250 cm long or a square shape that has an exit area of 3 cm. wide by 250 cm long.
-We also will be testing which material would best work for our funnel and will not react or have any adverse effects on the SLMP.
+We also will be testing which material will best work for our funnel and will not react or have any adverse effects on the SLMP.

 Consistent mass-flow is the critical component to ensure a uniform coating of SLMP.
-The mass-flow of granular materials through a funnel with a long-slot type orifice can be approximated with the following equation:
+The mass-flow of granular materials through a funnel with a long-slot type orifice can be approximated by:

-$$\dot{m} = 1.03 \rho \sqrt{g} (L - 1.5d) (B - 1.5d)^{\frac{3}{2}}$$ where, ρ is the density of the granualar material, g is gravitational acceleration, L is the length of the orfice, B the width of the office, and d is the diameter of the granular material.
+$$\dot{m} = 1.03\rho \sqrt{g} (L - 1.5d) (B - 1.5d)^{\frac{3}{2}}$$ where, $\rho$ is the density of the granualar material, g is gravitational acceleration, L is the length of the orfice, B the width of the orfice, and d is the diameter of the granular material.